Henry County, Martinsville, Patrick County court report: Jan. 19

 A judge dismissed but may later reopen a charge of cocaine distribution against Joey David Johnson of Martinsville.

-A judge dismissed but may later reopen 2 counts of marijuana distribution against William Antonio Pritchett of Martinsville.
+A judge dismissed but may later reopen two counts of marijuana distribution against William Antonio Pritchett of Martinsville.

 A judge dismissed but may later reopen a charge of cocaine distribution and methamphetamine distribution against Steven Marte Penn of Martinsville.